 When I say the word “Travel”, what is the first thing that comes to your mind?
 Food?
 Vacation?
 Meeting new people?
 Or taking Instagramable pictures?
 What if I give you another reason to add to this list?
+What if I tell you that there are loads of benefits of travelling?

 Yes, it is scientifically proven that travelling is good for our health.
 And by health I don’t only mean physical health, I also mean mental health.
 There are many benefits of travelling that I am going to tell you today.